henrysutanto/Naringenin_electrophysAP/README.md

 Henry Sutanto, Decsa Medika Hertanto, Hendri Susilo, Citrawati Dyah Kencono Wungu

+Sutanto, H.; Hertanto, D.M.; Susilo, H.; Wungu, C.D.K.
+Grapefruit Flavonoid Naringenin Sex-Dependently Modulates Action Potential in an In Silico Human Ventricular Cardiomyocyte Model.
+Antioxidants 2022, 11, 1672.

-For the full description of the project, see the publication in the: To Be Updated
+For the full description of the project, see the publication in the: https://doi.org/10.3390/antiox11091672

 This GitHub page contains the source codes in Myokit file format (.mmt) for: